 Tip 2 – Get your focus right in advance

-Most cameras struggle to focus automatically in low light situations, and you don’t want to be waiting for the camera to hunt for it’s focus point when the fireworks display starts.
+Most cameras struggle to focus automatically in low light situations, and you don’t want to be waiting for the camera to hunt for its focus point when the fireworks display starts.
 This is especially the case for shorter fireworks displays.

 As such, we advise that you set your camera to manual focus, with the focus set to the furthest distance it will go – on most cameras this will be marked as infinity.
 On Canon cameras, we’ve found that setting the focus dial on the lens to just before infinity works best.